 What does fulfilment mean?

 You also often hear the term e-fulfilment, where the “e” stands for “electronic”, meaning the fulfilment process applies to online orders.
 In today’s e-commerce world, e-fulfilment is an essential part of any online business.
+Learn more about the difference between fulfilment and e-fulfilment.

 What does a fulfilment company or fulfilment center do?